JordiBustos/express-starter/README.md

 Welcome to the Node Starter Project!
 This project is designed to provide you with a solid foundation for building an Express.js site with pre-configured authentication/authorization processes with JWT, database models, and role-based access control.

-This project follows the MVC pattern, uses redis for caching/express-session storage, postgresql as database, bcrypt for hashing, jest for testing and socket.io.
+This project follows the MVC pattern.

+- Redis for caching
+- express-session storage with RedisStorage
+- postgresql as database
+- bcrypt for hashing
+- jest for testing
+- socket.io.
+- Sequelize as ORM
+- swagger for API documentation // todo
+- Crypto with AES for encrypting data
+- JWT for authentication
+- Docker for containerization

 ## Installation